• Skip to primary navigation

 4 cups milk

-• Turn heat to medium and cook stirring often until the milk until the sauce thickens.
+• Turn heat to medium and cook stirring often until the sauce thickens.

 • Remove from heat and slowly add the cheese, stirring with each addition until the cheese is fully melted.
 Reserve about 1 cup of cheese to sprinkle on top in the casserole dish.